EEO Training Courses

 EEO-8: EEO Counselor Refresher Training (1 day)

-Course Topics: Specifically targeted to EEO counselors.
-Provides the mandatory 8-hour annual refresher training required by EEOC.
-Topics include theories of discrimination; relevant case law; the counseling processes; writing effective reports; current trends in EEO law.
+Course Topics: May include theories of discrimination; relevant case law; the counseling processes; reasonable accommodation; writing effective reports; current trends in EEO law.

 EEO-9: EEO Investigator Refresher Training (1 day)

-Course Topics: Specifically targeted to EEO investigators.
-Provides the mandatory 8-hour annual refresher training required by EEOC.
-Topics include theories of discrimination; relevant case law; the investigations processes; writing effective reports; current trends in EEO law.
+Course Topics: Topics may include theories of discrimination; relevant case law; the investigation process; interviewing difficult witnesses; types of questioning; understanding evidence; writing effective reports; current trends in EEO law.

-EEO-10: EEO Counselor Initial Training (up to 5 days)
+EEO-10: EEO Counselor/Investigator Initial Training (up to 5 days)

 Upcoming EEO Training Events